AidanRocke/neuromorphic_computers/README.md

 ## Motivation:
 1. Is there a better test of neuroscience theory than to physically build a brain?
 2. Neuromorphic computers promise to significantly reduce the expected carbon footprint of AI technology.
+3. This is closely related to my interest in the [thermodynamics of computation](https://github.com/Kepler-Lounge/thermodynamics_of_computation).

 ## Research labs:
 1. [Electronic Visions](http://www.kip.uni-heidelberg.de/vision/)